The Return Map in the Class $\mathcal{O}_C$: Geometry, Dynamics, and Thickness Regularity

+acting on $\partial C$, where $\Phi$ denotes the radial map and $\pi$ the reciprocal map defined by inward normals.
 The resulting map generates a discrete dynamical system on $\partial C$.
 Although the transformation acts entirely on $\partial C$, its generator lies in the geometry of the surrounding domain $\Omega$.
 Thus the observable dynamics emerges from a hidden geometric excursion through the outer boundary.

-The first goal of this paper is to analyze the structure of this return map.
-We derive an explicit expansion showing that, to leading order, the induced dynamics behaves like an adaptive gradient descent for the thickness function:

-As a consequence, the fixed points of the dynamics correspond to the critical points of the thickness function and the iteration admits a natural Lyapunov structure \cite{nesterov2004}.

-A second goal is to interpret this mechanism from a broader geometric perspective.
-The round-trip construction

-produces a transformation on $\partial C$ whose generator lies in an intermediate geometric excursion.
-This structure is reminiscent of holonomy-type effects, where a closed path through an ambient geometry induces a transformation on a base space \cite{sharpe1997}.
-While the present construction is not a holonomy in the classical differential-geometric sense, the analogy highlights the role of hidden geometric mechanisms in generating observable dynamics.